 See our listings tab for map locations and website links for gay Melbourne businesses and more.

-The Midsumma Festival gay arts and culture festival events kick off in mid-January, with events all over town.
-The Pride March heads down Fitzroy Street in St Kilda to Catana Gardens in early February.
+The Midsumma Festival gay arts and culture festival events kick off in mid-January, with a month of events and performances all over town.
+The Pride March heads down Fitzroy Street in St Kilda to Catana Gardens in late January.
 Melbourne Queer Film Festival is an annual 11-day program of international gay films in March-April.

 See our events pages for more.